simoncozens/test-fonts/README.md

 * ë (U+00EB); its decomposed form ë (U+0065 U+0308)
 * ó (U+00F3); its decomposed form ó (U+006F U+0301)
 * ö (U+00F6); its decomposed form o‌̈ (U+006F U+0308).

+If the final two glyphs are rendered correctly, the dieresis should appear centered and high above the o (at the same level as the e-dieresis).

 <div class="testfont" style="font-family:'CombiningMarkTest-Regular'">
 é é ë ë ó ó ö ö